 A note on alcohol

-Alcohol is legal in Dubai, however it is important not to drink in public places or make a scene of yourself after leaving a bar.
+Alcohol is legal in the United Arab Emirates, however it is important not to drink in public places or make a scene of yourself after leaving a bar.
 Only establishments that have a licence can serve alcohol, though this will be available in all the major hotels.

 Public displays of affection